farukalpay/PSD/README.md

 ## Licence

-This code is released for academic use only.
+This project is licensed under the [MIT License](LICENSE).
 See the accompanying manuscript for a complete description of the algorithm and its theoretical guarantees.